-For travelers, a sturdy immune system is important to ward off the barrage of viruses and bacteria that are part of the journey.
+A sturdy immune system is important for warding off the barrage of viruses and bacteria that we face everyday.
 To keep yours in top shape, go with your gut.

 “The immune system is lined up all along our [gastrointestinal] tract,” said Dr. Zhaoping Li, director of the Center for Human Nutrition at the David Geffen School of Medicine at UCLA.
 Dendritic cells along the GI lining regulate the body’s immune function, and bacteria inside the gut work closely with those cells to stimulate immune response to invaders.